emilioforrer/blog/kubernetes-inter-pod-anti-affinity-and-de-scheduler/README.md

 What happens if a node goes back online?

-Let's see, run the following commands to the nodes
+Let's see, run the following commands to restore the nodes

 ```bash
 kubectl uncordon k8s-playground-worker2